pantheon-systems/documentation/source/content/guides/php/07-php-slow-log.md

 ---
+title: PHP on Pantheon
-title: PHP Slow Log
+subtitle: PHP Slow Log and FPM Error Log
-description: Improve the stability of your Drupal or WordPress site using PHP Slow Log and PHP FPM Error Log to identify serious performance issues.
+description: Improve site stability using PHP Slow Log and PHP FPM Error Log to identify serious performance issues.
 categories: [performance]
 tags: [cli, logs, sftp]
-reviewed: "2020-01-13"
+layout: guide
+showtoc: true
+permalink: docs/guides/php/php-slow-log
+anchorid: php-slow-log
 ---

+This section provides information on how to use the PHP Slow Log and the PHP FPM Error Log to improve your site's performance.

-One of the key ways to find issues on your website is to check your PHP logs.
-This article instructs you on how to use your PHP slow log and PHP FPM error logs to find performance issues and PHP errors on Pantheon sites.
+A key way to find issues on your website is to check your PHP logs.
+You can use your PHP Slow Log and PHP FPM Error Log to find performance issues and PHP errors on Pantheon sites.

 ## Before You Begin